Chasing1020/Chasing1020.github.io/post/database/database-systems/index.md

 **Assumption #1: Uniform Data**

-→The distribution of values (except for the heavy hitters) is the same.
+-  The distribution of values (except for the heavy hitters) is the same.

 **Assumption #2: Independent Predicates**

-→The predicates on attributes are independent
+-  The predicates on attributes are independent

 **Assumption #3: Inclusion Principle**

-→The domain of join keys overlap such that each key in the inner relation will also exist in the outer table.
+-  The domain of join keys overlap such that each key in the inner relation will also exist in the outer table.

 >   Sketches